 Andy Hall is co-founder and executive director of the Wisconsin Center for Investigative Journalism.
 Since the Center’s launch in 2009, he has overseen the Center’s journalistic and financial operations.
-Previously he spent more than 26 years working at the Wisconsin State Journal and The Arizona Republic and has won dozens of awards for his reporting.
-Hall is a former Investigative Reporters and Editors board member.
+Previously he spent more than 26 years working at the Wisconsin State Journal and The Arizona Republic and has won dozens of awards for his reporting, including a Gerald Loeb Award for Distinguished Business and Financial Journalism and a national award from the Education Writers Association.
+Hall is a former Investigative Reporters and Editors board member, and current IRE member.
 He is based in Madison, Wisconsin.
+He can be reached at email@example.com

 We’re pleased to expand opportunities for you to engage with the Center — including an invitation to share your perspectives with people who are passionate about Wisconsin.
 We want to hear from you about how we are doing, what you think of our stories, and how we can continue to improve.